 The visor of the helmet can be dropped down and locked when you want a full face helmet, and it can be pulled back easily when you want a half-face helmet, making it a very versatile product.
 The flat panel design of the visor is optically designed for ergonomic style and optically correct vision.

-The inner lining of the product is also laser contoured for a good fitting.
-It is soft and comfortable and it can be removed easily.
+The inner lining is also laser contoured for a good fitting.
+It is soft, comfortable and can be removed easily.
 You can wash the inner lining with hand or inside a machine to maintain the cleanliness of the product in hot weather.

 Besides black, this motorcycle helmet also comes in blue color and the design is also variable.
 You can choose a flat back helmet for a bullhead variant according to your preference.